Who We Are

 Northern Hills Training Center Supported Employment

 NHTC has a goal to help those who desire work in their community to achieve that goal.
 NHTC, the individual receiving employment services, and the local businesses have a great sucess record of helping individuals work in an integrated work setting and earn at least minimum wage.
 We use the services of Vocational Rehabilitation to begin the path to employment.
-NHTC has three Employment Specialists who assist individuals get established through situational assessments, job shadowing, and job coaching.
-Employment Specialists have taken a test and have become Certified Employment Support Professionals (CESP) through the Employment Support Professional Certification Council.
+All NHTC employment specialist are certified in Customized Employment and have three employment specialist who are Certified Employment Support professionals (CESP).
+These certifications give NHTC more tools and opportunities to help our individuals find substantial competitive employment in the community.

-NHTC supports individuals working at the following Spearfish businesses: City of Spearfish, Spearfish Rec & Aquatic Center, Pizza Ranch, Quik Signs, Walmart of Spearfish, McDonald's, Safeway, Dickey's, Juneks, Masters, Aviands, Nona's, Kentucky Fried Chicken, E.T.
-Sports - Belle Fourche, Black Hills Pioneer, North Pointe Daycare, Arby's, Liberty Tax, Metzger's Animal Clinic and Prairie Hills Transit.
+NHTC supports individuals working at the following Spearfish businesses: City of Spearfish, Spearfish Rec & Aquatic Center, Pizza Ranch, Quik Signs, Walmart of Spearfish, McDonald's, Safeway, Juneks, Masters, Sodexo, Nona's, E.T.
+Sports - Belle Fourche, Black Hills Pioneer, North Pointe Daycare, Liberty Tax, Metzger's Animal Clinic, Culver's, Tropical Smoothie Cafe and Prairie Hills Transit.

 For more information about supported employment services, please visit http://abilityforhire.com/.